-Quebec requires students to return to class, and the number of families home schooling jumps
+Quebec requires students to return to class, and the number of families home-schooling jumps

 Teachers have shared images on social media of classrooms with desks pushed together.
 The Ontario Safety Advocacy for Education group posted a video in which teachers spoke of classrooms with upward of 30 students sitting “elbow to elbow.”

-Unions representing teachers and staff have sparred with Ontario Premier Doug Ford over class sizes for weeks.
+Unions representing teachers and staff members have sparred with Ontario Premier Doug Ford over class sizes for weeks.
 Canada’s largest province has made the return to school voluntary; those who opt out can complete classes online.
 But that won’t necessarily reduce class sizes; some school boards say they have no choice but to combine reduced classes to qualify for provincial funding agreements.

 Ford has dismissed union criticism as “playing politics” and said he’d rather listen to his medical experts “all day long” than a union leader “with a degree in English literature.”
 (Ontario’s top doctor has faced calls to resign, including from the head of a nurses union, over his response to the pandemic.)